vladaindjic/SPC-exchange-students/SPEC.md

 The project is done individually.
 It should be hosted on the GitHub.
 The git version control system should be used all the time.

+The syntax highlighting should be done by using tags on text widget's text like [in this example](https://github.com/vladaindjic/SPC-exchange-students/blob/master/GUIAppExample/text_editor.py).

+It is not allowed to use any kind of `highlight` functions implemented by someone else (e.g. [Pygments](https://pygments.org/)).